 Stop Hating On Vibrams!

-Though I suppose I always found it a bit curious whenever people would come up to me and ask me about my shoes, and then proceed to say "I hear they're good for running in, I have been thinking about getting some."
-But I almost never go running in mine, because I can't stand running.
+Even now that they've been around for a few years, people still stop me on the street to ask me questions.
+I'm always surprised when they say "I hear they're good for running in, I have been thinking about getting some."
+I almost never go running in mine because I can't stand running.
 Instead my Vibrams are just my regular every-day shoes.
-I wear them all over, all the time.
-And I could never figure out why someone would want to buy such a fabulous all-around shoe and only wear it when they go running.
+I wear them all over the place, all the time.
+I could never figure out why someone would want to buy such a fabulous all-around shoe and only wear it when they go running or hiking or some other very specific activity.
 That's like buying a great new SUV and only ever using it when you need to make a Home Depot run.

-Another important thing you should know that with many people there is a break-in process that you have to go through.
-If your body and feet are used to wearing taller shoes, then wearing Vibrams will make your feet a little sore at first.
+Another important thing you should know is that with many people there is a break-in process that you have to go through.
+If your body and feet are used to wearing taller shoes, or narrow shoes or otherwise constricting shoes -- then wearing Vibrams will make your feet feel a little funny and sore at first.
 When I got my first pair, I could only wear them for about an hour or so before I had to take them off.
 But after about a month, I got to a point where I never wanted to take them off.
 It’s almost like they became a part of me.
 So go buy some of these shoes, and don’t wimp out and take them back a week later because your feet are sore.
-Just suck it up and work through it and eventually your feet will change into a more natural position, and they will become your favorite pair of shoes ever.
+Just suck it up and work through it and eventually your feet will change into a more natural position, as will the rest of your posture, and they will become your favorite pair of shoes ever.

 So getting back to the lawsuit.
-At this point its very clear to me that the only real problem with Vibram Five-Finger shoes isn't the shoes themselves, but how they were marketed.
+At this point its very clear to me that the only real problem with Vibrams isn't the shoes themselves, but how they were marketed.
 If Vibram had simply marketed them as the awesome all-around everyday shoes that they are, they wouldn't be in this unfortunate situation.
-And so when I see all these people hating on these shoes because of this lawsuit, some of whom have never even worn a pair, I get really frustrated.
-Frustrated at both Vibram for choosing the questionable marketing strategy, and at all the haters for proclaiming these shoes as garbage because they bought a pair to only use them for running.
+When I see all these people hating on these shoes because of this lawsuit, some of whom have never even worn a pair, I get really frustrated.
+Frustrated at both Vibram for choosing the questionable marketing strategy, and at all the haters for proclaiming these shoes as garbage because they didn't solve unrealistically solve their health issue.

 It also really pains me that we live in such a sue-happy society where people have to try and ruin a brilliant company because they can't seem to take responsibility for their own health and wellbeing.
 No one shoe is going to be a hit with every single person.
 I’m sure there’s tons of people that go out and buy Nike or New Balance or whatever, and they don't go suing them if the shoe makes their feet or back sore.
 They just go and buy a different shoe.
-But its like because Vibrams are the strange outsider and are a little different looking, people thought they would burn them at the stake.
+It seems because Vibram is the strange outsider and are a little different looking, people thought they would burn them at the stake.
 That sounds like something that has happened over and over again throughout history.

 The one good thing that has come out of the lawsuit is that I filed my claim so that I could take the money I get and put it towards another pair of Vibram shoes.
 And I hope there are many more people that do this too.
 Because these are not bad shoes.
 They have some limits, but in many ways they are brilliant and nothing else can compare to them.
 So forget about the whole stupid notion of just using these shoes for running, and consider buying a pair to use every day.
 I think you will find them to be the most comfortable shoes you have ever had.
 And if you bought a pair solely to use for running because of the health claims, consider just wearing them every day as your regular shoes, you'll be glad you did.